mirror of

 - `snippet.env`: Contains variables used in the LSP-protocol, for example

 `TM_CURRENT_LINE` or `TM_FILENAME`.
-It’s possible to add customized variables
+Its possible to add customized variables

 here too, check |luasnip-environment-namespaces|